The moment we’ve all been waiting for – The Eurovision 2021 final – is finally here!

 Duncan Laurence won the show for The Netherlands with his song “Arcade”, which he received a whopping a 492 points for.

-Shine a Light will air on Saturday, 16th May on BBC One.
-Eurovision Come Together also airs on Saturday 16th May at 6.25pm with classic Eurovision acts performing.
-While you wait for Eurovision 2021 check out the full list of Eurovision winners, the Eurovision 2020 acts.
+Instead, the Shine a Light show aired on the same day on BBC One.
+Eurovision Come Together also aired on Saturday 16th May at 6.25pm with classic Eurovision acts performing.